pkmn/engine/src/lib/gen1/README.md

 Showdown.
 Some of these moves are [too fundamentally broken to be implemented](#unimplementable) by the pkmn engine, but the following moves have their broken behavior preserved in `-Dshowdown` mode:

+- **Bide**: Bide's damage can overflow if OHKO moves are involved because OHKO moves work by setting the damage to 65535 - Pokémon Showdown doesn't implement this overflow and instead lets Bide's damage grow unbounded.
+Additionally, if the opponent faints after Bide inflicts damage on Pokémon Showdown residual damage incorrectly still gets applied to Bide's user.
 - **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
 - **Leech Seed**: Leech Seed fails to heal its source side if a seeded target faints due to